-When it comes to stunning stage setups, Eric Prydz is really in a league of his own.
-Back in 2014, Prydz brought the largest ever 3D hologram to North America for his mainstage performance where he finished his set with a massive 'Pjanoo' finale.
+When it comes to stunning stage set-ups, Eric Prydz is in a league of his own.
+Back in 2014, Prydz brought the largest-ever 3D hologram to North America for his mainstage performance at Ultra, where he finished his set with a massive 'Pjanoo' finale.
 Check it out below.

-8. When Knife Party brought out Rage Against The Machine’s Tom Morello to perform
+8. When Knife Party invited Rage Against The Machine’s Tom Morello to perform

 9. The debut of the Resistance Arcadia stage in 2016

 One thing Ultra does better than almost anyone is over-the-top stage designs.
-The very best, though, was 2016's giant, fire-breathing metal spider, the Arcadia.
+The very best, though, was 2016's giant, fire-breathing metal spider, Arcadia.
 The good news?
-It's back this year with Carl Cox & Friends at the helm where the likes of Sasha & Digweed, Joseph Capriati and Marco Carola will perform.
-Not to be missed.
+It's back this year with Carl Cox & Friends at the helm, where the likes of Sasha & Digweed, Joseph Capriati and Marco Carola will perform.
+Not to be missed!

-10. Deadmau5 playing Motorhead to a load of trance heads
+10. Deadmau5 playing Motorhead to a load of trance fans

 We could easily do an entire list just on Deadmau5 — but we won't.
-One of his finest moments, though, comes from 2016.
+One of his finest moments comes from 2016 at Ultra.
 Having stepped in last minute and performed on the mainstage due to The Prodigy's late cancellation (Maxim was reportedly taken ill), Joel Zimmerman was also scheduled to play an A State Of Trance set, where he was probably expected to play some of his more progressive cuts, maybe even some trance.
 Instead, like a true maverick, he played a dark techno set and even managed to weave Motorhead's 'Ace of Spades' in as a tribute to the late, great Lemmy who had just passed away.